harishkrishnav/PounceScoreBounceBot/README.md

 ### NEW - Quiz Control and persistent storage of scores
 Use the commands `!startQuiz` and `!stopQuiz` to set the number of teams, clear all channels, and start saving scores into a file.
 The `!startQuiz <number of teams>` command must necessarily be run to initialise the bot and to have a quiz.

+### NEW: Team allocation
+Anyone without a team can type `!joinTeam` or `!assignMe` or `!join` from anywhere to be assigned a team randomly to a team that has the least number of members.
+A quizmaster or scorer or admin can reset all team allocations by typing `!resetRoles` or `!unassignAll`.
+Note that if the quizmaster wants to assign teams, it will have to be done manually.
+The number of teams must be set correctly when starting the bot.

 ### Pouncing

 To pounce, a participant simply types